nabil2i/ncblog/README.md

 # NC Blog
 This project is a fullstack javascript web application  using node.js with express on the backend, and react.js on the frontend.
 It's a blog that proposes posts for readers.
-Editors on the website can add blog post, edit them, delete theem.
-Admins can manage resources on the website( the frontend side is still in process).
+Editors on the website can add blog posts, edit them, delete them.
+Admins can manage resources of the blog.

 ## Installation
 This is how you can run the app on your local machine